Game Ranger course in South Africa

 - Learn how to track a lion (and other animals) as you experience life as a trainee game ranger on a Big 5 game reserve.

-- Obtain the well-respected FGASA level 1 qualification which allows you to work as a field guide across Africa.
+- Obtain the well-respected FGASA Field Guide Certificate (NQF2) which allows you to work as a field guide across Africa.

 - Gain the hands-on practical and theoretical training that you need to become a qualified field guide.